Spirit Form - Bronze at Freedom Corner

 The Spirit Form

-Many years later I struggled to show the emotional impact of that sad chapter in Pittsburgh’s history, until Dr. Mindy Thompson Fullilove, MD, the renowned Professor of Urban Policy and Health, coined the hurtful experience as “Root Shock,” defining it as a traumatic stress reaction to the destruction of all or part of one’s entire emotional ecosystem.
+Many years later, I struggled to show the impact of that sad chapter in Pittsburgh’s history, until Dr. Mindy Thompson Fullilove, MD, the renowned Professor of Urban Policy and Health, coined the hurtful experience as “Root Shock,” defining it as a traumatic stress reaction to the destruction of all or part of one’s emotional ecosystem.

 Prior to starting his own firm, Carlos F. Peterson Technical Art, Mr. Peterson was an architectural draftsman and award-winning illustrator in the steel engineering industry.
 Now retired, Mr. Peterson is currently writing a memoir addressing his family's experience with urban redevelopment on Pittsburgh's Lower Hill District.
 Mr. Peterson’s artwork has been exhibited throughout the Pittsburgh area.
 He has received juror’s awards for his work in numerous local exhibitions and purchase awards for drawing and painting at the Atlanta Life Insurance African American National Art Exhibition in Atlanta Georgia.